 10. It is not an absolute that if you love an artist like David Lynch it therefore follows you will not be able to write a novel that adheres to the three-act structure (four acts if you read Larry Brooks or Alexandra Sokoloff).
 But it is possible that if you love the work of people who refuse to squeeze their creativity into other people’s boxes, you may love to write in a way that lies beyond the scope of commercial fiction’s current love affair with the three-act structure.

 If you find yourself struggling to fit your vision into a structure borrowed from drama—see Gustav Freytag’s Pyramid (adapted by Blake Snyder for screenwriters in Save the Cat) or borrowed from Aristotle’s Poetics (see Cheryl Klein)—make peace with yourself.
 It may be your subconscious saying, “This type of structure is not your path.”
 Or you may find your work fits well into Freytag’s Pyramid or Aristotle’s Poetics, after the fact.
 You may be a writer who works from the inside out instead of from the outside in.

 12. Find your own path.
 It may not look commercially viable at the beginning but it may lead to writing a breakout novel (which is what all commercial fiction writers hope to achieve).
 At the very least it may lead to a small but devoted group of readers inspired by a writer who remains true to his or her creative vision.
-It’s what Rowling did—we all know what happened to her.
+It’s what J.K.
+Rowling did, and we all know what happened for her.

 14. If you don’t know grammar, punctuation and syntax learn them well.
 Then simply write (just as, if you learned how to drive you no longer think about it, you now simply drive).